bekk/bekk-christmas/post/talks/what-an-improvisation-game-taught-me-about-dialogue.md

 In hindsight, the game represented more than just an activity to have fun, get more acquainted, or to train for that specific game: The same learnings apply to any normal conversation you're having.

 During your next conversation, try to listen a tad more to your partner than usually, and leave your own needs of concern behind for a moment - and try sprinkle in some words awakening the imagination.
-Welcome the feeling of uncertainty and enjoy the moment!
+Welcome the feeling of uncertainty and enjoy the flow!